Shaoting-Feng/Online-Bookstore-Management-System/README.md

    - Administrators can generate sales reports for specific time ranges, displaying book sales volume in descending order.
 This creates a bestseller list.
    - Administrators can also generate customer expenditure reports, ranking customers by total spending.
    - Customers can view their own purchase statistics, including the number of books purchased, total quantity, and expenditure, for specific time ranges.

-## Technical Implementation Requirements:

-### 1. Front-End Development:
-   - Utilizes React or Vue.js architecture for the front-end.
-   - Webpack or similar bundling tools for efficient resource management.

-### 2. Back-End Development:
-   - Developed using Spring framework (Spring MVC/Bootstrap/ORM) or equivalent.
-   - Utilizes Maven or similar build management tools.

-### 3. Development Tools:
-   - Preferred development environments include IntelliJ or WebStorm for code development.
-   - Backend database implemented using MySQL.

-The Online Bookstore Management System is designed to streamline bookstore operations, providing both administrators and customers with a user-friendly platform for efficient book purchasing and management.